TanStack/router/docs/framework/react/start/api-routes.md

 It's important to remember that the `request.json()` method returns a `Promise` that resolves to the parsed JSON body of the request.
 You need to `await` the result to access the body.

-This is a common pattern for handling POST requests in API routes.
+This is a common pattern for handling POST requests in API Routes.
 You can also use other methods like `request.text()` or `request.formData()` to access the body of the request.

 ## Responding with JSON